-I have been told my best personality trait is my knack for planning.
-So I decided to put together a couple of blog posts with simple planning tips that work for me to help you plan everything you are looking to plan!
+Because I have been told I have a knack for planning, I decided to write this post with simple planning tips that have worked for me to help you plan all the things in your life too!

 Commit to Planning